koleksak/OpalApiControl/README.txt

 	from OpalApiControlconfig import *

 to the Console->Python Console starting script in your IDE.
 The OpalApiControl package can now be run in the Python console of your chosen IDE.

 Including the package into the RT-Lab Python Library and interpreter.

 1.The OpalApiControl package must be added to the Python Interpreters Library for each interpreter you wish to use.
 2.Access to these settings is found in RT-Lab under Window>Preferences>PyDev.
-3.In the interactive Interactive Console settings, add import OpalApiControl;from OpalApiControl.config import *
+3.In the Interactive Console settings, add,

+	import OpalApiControl;from OpalApiControl.config import *

 to the end of your initial interpreter commands.
 4.In the Interpreter-Python section under the libraries tab for each interpreter you wish to use, add the folder containing the OpalApiControl package.